bigmlcom/bigml-java/docs/index.rst

 transmitted over HTTPS.

-This module will look for your username and API key in the ``binding.properties`` file.
+This module will look for your username and API key in the ``src/main/resources/binding.properties`` file.
 Alternatively, you can respectively set the JVM parameters ``BIGML_USERNAME`` and ``BIGML_API_KEY``  with ``-D``.

 With that set up, connecting to BigML is a breeze.